 Ensure that the capital fragment of the osteotomy is in the correct position.

-When positioned correctly, place a Monster[®] BITE Screw before tensioning both implants against the dorsal aspect of the proximal phalanx using the Monster BITE Screw Surgical Technique Guide (P24-STG-0001).
+Once the osteotomy position is confirmed, place a Monster® BITE Screw before tensioning both implants against the dorsal aspect of the proximal phalanx using the Monster® BITE Screw Surgical Technique Guide (P24-STG-0001).